Acceptance and Commitment Therapy (ACT)

 As with any therapy, you and your therapist will agree on treatment goals early on in the therapeutic process.
 This discussion should also include ways to measure progress based on your individual goals, as well as how you’ll know when it’s time to end treatment.

-How are Acceptance and Commitment Therapy (ACT) sessions structured?
+Structure of Acceptance and Commitment Therapy (ACT) sessions

 Unlike some kinds of therapy, there is no set structure for ACT sessions.
 However, most ACT treatment will guide you through particular phases across your sessions.
 These phases include: